wp-plugins/coupon-creator/readme.txt

 category - add the category name to display coupons only from it

-For example if you have a category called Coupon Home Page, call it by:
+For example if you have a category called "Coupon Home Page", call it by:

 category="Coupon Home Page"